 3. 123apps Video Converter

-123apps is an online video converter that is able to freely change video format, resolution, codec, and file size right in the web browser.
-It is totally free of charge, with no need to download additional software or ask for any sign up.
+123apps is an online video converter that is able to change video format, resolution, codec, and file size right in the web browser.
+It is no need to download additional software or ask for any sign up.
 This tool supports over 10 format like MP4, AVI, MPEG, MOV, and is known for constant update for supported codec including the new HEVC.
 Unlike other online video converting tools that insist on restricting number of files you can convert and watermarking each converted video, there isn't file limit or watermark in 123apps.

 However, 123apps also have some cons you need to pay attention to.
 For example, the slow upload speed is one of the known issues.
 In our test, it takes about 1 minute to upload a 40MB video file.
 So you may spend a lot more time uploading a files over GB, despite it claims to support up to 4GB file size, let alone queuing videos.
 Besides, the converted file cannot be downloaded occasionally, this can be annoying.
 Ads are a part of the 123apps Video Converter, which can be obtrusive while you convert video file.